Hadookhan/Network-intelligence/README.md

 - Calculates betweenness centrality, edge betweenness, and flow count of each node (Brandes' + Dijkstras)
 - Calculates average shortest path (ASP) of graph
 - Created simple Menu Driven Interface for usability
+- Trained RandomForestRegressor Model with ~97% accuracy using metrics as features
-- Predicts risk score using RandomForestRegressor and metrics as features
+- Predicts risk score using ASP as feature target

-## Future goal -
+## Future goals -
-Using current metrics, implement an intelligence which can analyse current graph and predict better connectivity.
+- Model will suggest improvements to the network
+- Create GUI in replacement for Menu Interface